serverless/serverless/docs/environment-variables.md

 There are a few differences between above functionality and [serverless-dotenv-plugin](https://github.com/colynb/serverless-dotenv-plugin):

-- the framework only loads environments variables locally and does not pass them to your functions' environment
+- The framework only loads environments variables locally and does not pass them to your function's environment
-- the framework loads variables from only one `.env` file (if stage-specific `.env` is found, default `.env` is not loaded)
+- The framework loads variables from only one `.env` file (if stage-specific `.env` is found, default `.env` is not loaded)
-- the framework does not support `.env.local`, `.env.{stage}.local`, and `.env.development` files in a similar way to the plugin
+- The framework does not support `.env.local`, `.env.{stage}.local`, and `.env.development` files in a similar way to the plugin
-- the framework does not use `NODE_ENV` variable and `--env` flag when determining stage
+- The framework does not use `NODE_ENV` variable and `--env` flag when determining stage